bshepherdson/mocha86k/NOTES.md

 - Interrupt queueing is off, interrupts will flow.
 But since `IA = 0`, they will be discarded.
 - All hardware devices are in their initial state, so no memory is mapped.

+## Change Ideas

+- `SHL` and friends are kind of wasting top-level slots.
+They could use the same encoding as the bit twiddlers, but there's not really space for them.